-We have the right to substitute an alternative index prior to Segment maturity if the publication of one or more Indices is discontinued or at our sole discretion we determine that our use of such Indices should be discontinued or if the calculation of one or more of the Indices is substantially changed.
+We have the right to substitute an alternative index prior to Segment Maturity if the publication of one or more Indices is discontinued or at our sole discretion we determine that our use of such Indices should be discontinued or if the calculation of one or more of the Indices is substantially changed.
 In addition, we reserve the right to use any or all reasonable methods to end any outstanding Segments that use such Indices.
 We also have the right to add additional Indices under the contract at any time.
 We would provide notice about the use of additional or alternative Indices, as soon as practicable, in a supplement to this Prospectus.
 If an alternative index is used, its performance could impact the Index Performance Rate, Segment Rate of Return, Segment Maturity Value, Annual Lock Yearly Rate of Return, Annual Lock Anniversary Starting and Ending Amounts and Segment Interim Value.
 An alternative index would not change the Segment Buffer or Performance Cap Rate for an existing Segment.
-If a similar index cannot be found, we will end the affected Segments prematurely by applying the Segment Performance Cap Rate and Segment Buffer to the actual gains or losses on the original Index as of the date of termination.
+If a similar index cannot be found, we will end the affected Segments prematurely by applying the Performance Cap Rate and Segment Buffer that were established on the applicable Segment Start Date to the actual gains or losses on the original Index as of the date of termination.
 We would attempt to choose a substitute index that has a similar investment objective and risk profile to the replaced index.
-For example, if the Russell 2000® Index were not available, we might use the NASDAQ.
+For example, if the Russell 2000[®] Index were not available, we might use the NASDAQ or the S&P 400 Price Return Index.

-We reserve the right to offer any or all Segment Types more or less frequently than we have been or to stop offering any or all of them or to suspend offering any or all of them temporarily for some or all contracts.
+We reserve the right to offer any or all Segment Types more or less frequently than we have been or to stop offering any or all of them or to suspend offering any or all of them temporarily for some or all contracts or Series.
 If we stop offering or suspend certain Segment Types, each existing Segment of those Segment Types will remain invested until its respective Segment Maturity Date.